A ‘failed’ heart doesn’t pump enough blood for the body

 Heart failure can be left or right side, or both.
-The two types of heart failure are:
+The two types are:

-- Systolic heart failure—referring to the lack of pressure or force of the heart to pump sufficient amounts of oxygen-rich blood throughout the body
+- Systolic—referring to the lack of pressure or force of the heart to pump sufficient amounts of oxygen-rich blood throughout the body

-- Diastolic heart failure—referring to the lack of stiffness or lack of “relaxation” of the ventricles (lower heart chambers), thus preventing blood from entering the heart during normal contractions
+- Diastolic—referring to the lack of stiffness or lack of “relaxation” of the ventricles (lower heart chambers), thus preventing blood from entering the heart during normal contractions

 If heart failure causes blood to get backed up (congested) in the liver, legs, lungs and abdomen, this is called congestive heart failure.